San Andres, Catanduanes: Post War Era

 After Philippine independence in 1946 and Catanduanes became an independent province, the first elected municipal mayor of Calolbon was Jose B. Surban (1947–1948).
 He was followed by Jose de la Providencia (1948–1951) Francisco Imperial (1952–1955) and Aristeo Arcilla (1956–1963).

 During the term of Augusto T. Antonio (1964–1979), Calolbon was wired for electricity, and the town's infrastructure was greatly improved.
 Augusto T. Antonio was succeeded by Antonio Romano, MD (1980–1986) and then by Pedro Surban (1986–1987) as "Officer in Charge" of the town.

 Surban was succeeded by Lydia T. Romano (1987–1995), the first woman ever elected as mayor of Calolbon.
 Then Joseph Cua succeeded her.
 After Cua, Dr. Aly Romano, the son of ex-mayors Antonio and Lydia Romano was elected mayor.
 Then Leo Mendoza succeeded him in 2007.
 In the 2010 Elections, Dr. Antonio Romano won the mayoral post again after defeating Mendoza with a margin of 1,000 plus votes.
 Peter C. Cua succeeded Romano in 2013.

 Republic Act No. 3948

 In 1964, a bill was presented to the Philippine Congress to rename the town San Andres in honor of its patron, Saint Andrew the Apostle.
 This bill was approved as Republic Act No. 3948 on June 18 that same year.

 Many Calolbonganons loved the old name, a name used since time immemorial and unique to the entire archipelago.
 They were upset that there had never been a referendum vote.

 "The change of Calolbon to San Andres without consulting the townspeople", said one outspoken native, "is a rape of democracy."
 But for those who were deeply religious and very much devoted to St. Andrew, the change from Calolbon to San Andres was no different from changing a pagan name to a Christian one.

 Geography

+San Andres is 18 km from the provincial capital town Virac.

 Barangays

 San Andres is subdivided into 38 barangays.
+Each barangay consists of puroks and some have sitios.